 BACP Senior Accreditation

-I’m delighted to share with you that I have been awarded my Senior Accreditation with BACP (British Association of Counselling and Psychotherap)y.
-As I started sharing my good news with some peers and my supervisees, a few raised some questions and I thought I would share these along with my answers.
+I’m delighted to share that I have been awarded my Senior Accreditation with BACP (British Association for Counselling and Psychotherapy).
+As I shared the news with peers and supervisees, a few questions came up, so I thought I’d share them along with my answers.

 Why bother going through the BACP accreditation process?

-I wrote my original accreditation 7 years ago and have been practicing for 17 years (gosh….. where does time fly?).
-Like any other counsellor, I attend CPD, read books, engage in conversations with colleagues and often challenge myself in supervision.
-The result of these activities is I find my counselling practice continually changes, grows and develops.
+I wrote my original accreditation seven years ago and have been practising for 17 years (gosh… where does time fly?).
+Like many counsellors, I attend CPD, read, talk with colleagues and often challenge myself in supervision.
+As a result, my counselling practice continually changes, grows and develops.

 You are accredited, why go for senior accreditation? – will it get you more work?

 Perhaps it will.
 Who knows?
-That was not the reason I wrote it.
+That wasn’t the reason I wrote it.
 I saw it as part of my professional development.

-I am aware there is only the client and myself in the room.
-There is no formal way of accessing my work.
-My work is experiential.
+I’m aware there is only the client and myself in the room.
+There is no formal way of assessing my work—my work is experiential.
 I see value in critical reflection and analysis.
 I see value in professional development.
-I do not want to get complacent.
+I don’t want to get complacent.
 Having that critical thinking professionally recognised is an added bonus.

 How long did the process take?

 The thinking process took a few months.
-This was through discussions with my supervisor my peers from group supervision, as well as reflective writing and reading different journals and books.
+This included discussions with my supervisor and my peers in group supervision, reflective writing, and reading journals and books.
 The writing process took about a month.
-I submitted my application late January.
-I received an email saying it had gone to the accessor the beginning of May and I received an email congratulating me that I has passed the last week of May.
+I submitted my application in late January.
+I received an email in early May saying it had gone to the assessor, and another email in the last week of May congratulating me that I had passed.

 Do you feel superior as you have been awarded it?